Swift Title Loan

 Can a title loan be renewed in Texas?

-It can, but renewing is costly because each renewal adds a new fee, and Texas does not limit renewals statewide.
+It can, but renewing raises your cost because each renewal adds a new fee, and Texas does not limit renewals statewide.

 In ordinance cities like Houston, Dallas, Austin, and San Antonio, the loan must be paid off within four installments and cannot be rolled over again and again.